pskeshu/model/README.md

 ---

-The Model system implements an active learning approach to biological discovery, combining computational analysis with automated experimental design.
-The system generates structured experimental specifications (sample_spec) that serve as inputs to automated laboratory systems, creating a closed-loop discovery pipeline for cellular biology research.
+This project demonstrates one approach to the fundamental challenge of simultaneous representation updating and experiment generation in active learning systems.
+By explicitly separating these functions through a multi-head architecture while maintaining their coordination, we explore how computational models can evolve their understanding while actively designing experiments.

+The demonstration uses structured experimental specifications (sample_spec) as the interface between model representations and laboratory automation, providing a concrete framework for studying this representation-experiment coupling challenge.

-*Current implementation status: The sample specification schema and core architectural design are complete.
-Integration with laboratory automation systems and the multi-head neural network implementation are in development.*
+*Current implementation status: This is a research demonstration.
+The sample specification schema and architectural framework are complete.
+The multi-head neural network implementation and laboratory integration represent our proposed approach to this unsolved problem.*